Vegan in Vietnam

 Unfortunately outside of the vegan establishments you do need to be very careful and this is made harder if you don’t speak Vietnamese.
 It’s also a pretty tricky language to pick up but I’ll get into that a bit later on.

-As you move towards less developed parts food options become increasingly sparse and the beautiful variety from the cities starts to disappear.
+If you’re exploring Vietnamese landmarks around the country, you’ll notice food options become increasingly sparse as you move away from cities and touristy area.
 If you like fried vegetables, rice and tofu then you’re in for a treat, if you don’t then better pack some snacks.

 Vietnam also has a pretty poor track record with animal welfare and you’ll likely see some pretty shocking sights through your travels.
 More info on this further down.